RemixVSL/iomemory-vsl/README.md

 ## Current version
-The master branch is based on the 3.2.15 iomemory driver version with several enhancements from the 4.3.4 SX/PX Fusion card series.
+The master branch is based on the 3.2.15 iomemory driver version with several enhancements from the 4.3.4 driver for SX/PX Fusion cards.
 It is basically the first version that does not silently drop IOs in newer Linux kernels.
 The next_generation branch is based on the 3.2.16 version.
 It is closer to the official version although with slightly rearranged file structure